 We've conducted a half-dozen studies of seated reach, including testing with push-button reaching tasks, object transfers, and push-pull tasks with awkward hand postures.
 I've led several projects on seated reach, including one focused on torso kinematics.
 We've found that torso motions in seated reach typically involve more complex pelvis and lumbar spine motions than standing reaches, probably because the kinematic constraint imposed by the seat necessitates greater use of the available degrees of freedom to extend hand reach.
 Standing operators can often move their feet to position the base of the torso more optimally, although obstacles in the environment can lead to bending and twisting of the torso more typical of seated reaches.

 The animation shows a simulation of a vehicle driver performing a variety of reaching tasks.
 To generate this simulation, the HUMOSIM Framework is passed a sequence of gaze and reach targets.
 The Framework coordinates the motions of the upper extremities, head/neck, torso, and lower extremities to perform the tasks.
-This simulation is based in part on the work of current and former Ph.D. students in the HUMOSIM lab, including Kyunghan Kim, Joshua Danker, Matt Parkinson, Su Bang Choe, and Jing Wang, and on statistical analyses of movement data by Prof. Julian Faraway.
+This simulation is based in part on the work of several recent PhD graduates from the HUMOSIM lab, including Kyunghan Kim, Joshua Danker, Matt Parkinson, Su Bang Choe, and Jing Wang, and on statistical analyses of movement data by Prof. Julian Faraway.

 ©2013 Matthew P. Reed and The University of Michigan